Caseyj8094/caseyj8094.github.io/index.md

 My background and interests are in:
 - Ecology
-- Invasive Species Biogeography
+- Invasive Species Management
 - Hydrology
 - Science Communication
+- Sustainability

-I've also led several research projects within a range of topics including,  microplastics, conservation, evolutionary biology, and marine science.
+I've also led several research projects within a range of topics:  microplastics, conservation, evolutionary biology, marine science, and urban heat islands.

 ## Events
 Below are notable workshops and trainings that I've helped develop & coordinate: